ZakharTeshukov/ZakharTeshukov/README.md

 #

 # About Me
-I am a high school student at FoxFord Online, living in Vietnam.
-I am a full-stack developer with expiriance in web developemt and systems design.
+I am a high school student and a full-stack developer with expiriance in web developemt and systems design.

 # My Stack